This guide teaches traders about what a Momentum Indicator can do as a technical analysis tool.

 The last divergence occured because the S&P 500 ETF was increasing, but at a decreasing rate.
 The momentum indicator shows this perfectly, by making lower highs over the course of about 15 stock trading days.

 Just because a stock trader or futures trader sees a divergence doesn’t necessarily mean that they should reverse their stock or futures trade.

 Nevertheless, in this particular example, the Momentum indicator offered the stock trader plenty of time to reduce the size of their long stock position.

 If you are interested in trading using technical analysis, have a look at our reviews of these regulated brokers available in to learn which charting tools they offer:

-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 73.90%-89.00% of retail investor accounts lose money when trading CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 71.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.